Many-body chaos at weak coupling: Some details on finding

 We start by converting the three-dimensional integral equation to a one-dimensional equation, for the function $f(\omega,|p|)$.
 In this section we will use the notation $P = |\p|$ and $K = |\k|$.
 To get the one-dimensional equation, we have to integrate over the angle between $\k$ and $\p$.
 It is simplest if we introduce a variable $y = |\k - \p|$ so that \be \int d^3k = 2\pi \int_0^\infty K^2dK\int_{|K-P|}^{K+P} \frac{y dy}{KP}. \ee The eigenvalue equation we want to solve is then \be \lambda_L f(P) = \int_0^\infty dK \,m_1(P,K)\left(f(K) - \frac{\sinh \frac{\beta E_P}{2}}{3\sinh\frac{\beta E_K}{2}} f(P)\right)\ee where the angle-averaged kernel is written in terms of \be m_1(P,K) = \frac{3\lambda^2}{(2\pi)^3\beta}\cdot\frac{K}{P E_P E_K}\int_{|K-P|}^{K+P}dy\left(\frac{\log\frac{\sinh x_+^+}{\sinh x_-^+}}{\sinh \frac{\beta E_+}{2}} + \frac{\log\frac{1-e^{-2x^-_+}}{1-e^{2x^-_-}}}{\sinh\frac{\beta E_-}{2}}\right). \ee In this expression, $E_\pm = |E_K \pm E_P|$ and \be x^+_\pm = \frac{\beta}{4}\left(E_+\pm y\sqrt{1 + \frac{4m^2}{y^2-E_+^2}}\right) x^-_\pm = \frac{\beta}{4}\left(E_-\pm y\sqrt{1 + \frac{4m^2}{y^2-E_-^2}}\right). \ee For nonzero mass, the integral in (\ref{angled}) must be done numerically.
 The matrix $m_1(P,K)$ is not symmetric, because of the factor of $K/P$.
 We will fix this below.

 We now change variables from $P,K$ to $u,v$ in order to map the half-line into the unit interval, which we will then discretize uniformly.
 A convenient choice is \be P(u) = P_0\frac{u}{1-u} \ee where $P_0$ determines the scale of momenta that receive the most attention in the discretization.
 For small mass we found $P_0 \approx 3m$ to be good, and for large mass $P_0 \approx m$.
-Changing variables in the integral, and defining
+Changing variables in the integral, and defining (the below contained a typo in v1)

 the eigenvalue problem becomes \be \lambda_L f_2(u) = \int_0^1 dv\, m_2(u,v)\left(f_2(v) - \frac{D(v)}{3D(u)}f_2(u)\right). \ee This is now a symmetric integral equation that can discretized as matrix multiplication.
 One finds a ``continuum'' of negative eigenvalues corresponding to approximately localized eigenvectors, and a discrete set of positive eigenvalues corresponding to smooth delocalized eigenvectors. $\lambda_L$ is defined as the largest positive eigenvalue.
 This can be determined by exact diagonalization or by iteration.
 For small mass, the largest negative eigenvalue is larger in magnitude than $\lambda_L$, so a simple iteration of (\ref{finalint}) will not work, but one can iterate a procedure where you update $f$ to be a weighted average of the previous $f$ and the result of applying the matrix to the previous $f$.
 For an appropriate choice of weighting this converges to the leading positive eigenvector.
 See Fig.~\ref{eigenvectorPlot} for some plots of $\lambda_L$ and the leading eigenvector.